coverflex-tech/backend-exercise/backend/README.md

 ## 12 - Test the API

 Let's write and end-to-end test to make sure our API matches the spec.
 We'll also add some documentation and comments for clarity, delete an unused function, cleanup tasks like that.

+## 13 - Perform a final cleanup

+There were a few things that I'd thought of doing in this final commit.

+We currently use `rescue` to deal with invalid products in orders, as they raise Postgrex errors.
+This is a deliberate choice over the option of inserting each product individually using a changeset; we use `Multi.insert_all`, which cannot use a changeset but batch-inserts the products, and this is a more efficient DB write operation.
+So we are not altering the code to use changesets there.

+Another consideration was to format the response body in error messages to conform literally to the API spec.
+However, the frontend code does not rely on a specific format (or a specific HTTP error code, for that matter), so I've decided to just use the default Ecto format for the response.

+Therefore, all that is left is to clarify a few parts of the code with docs and comments.